richreggio/enigma/enigma_reference.md

 4. The second Rotor transforms the character
 5. The third Rotor transforms the character
 6. The fourth Rotor transforms the character
-7. The Reflector transforms the chracter
+7. The Reflector transforms the character
 8. The fourth Rotor transforms the character again
 9. The third Rotor transforms the character again
 10. The second Rotor transforms the character again